 Delta Rho Chapter

-Beta Alpha Psi is a nonprofit international honorary and service organization which promotes the study and practice of accounting, provides opportunities for self development and encourages ethical, social, and public responsibilities.
+Beta Alpha Psi is a nonprofit international honorary and service organization for financial information students and professionals.
+The Delta Rho chapter offers opportunities for self development and encourages ethical, social, and public responsibilities.
 Membership is open to students intending to concentrate in accounting and finance who have maintained 3.0 GPA.
-Meetings are Thursdays at 7:00pm in Morken 137.
+Meetings are every other Thursday at 6:30pm in Morken 105.

 Faculty Advisor: Dr. Gaurav Gupta

 Beta Gamma Sigma is the international honor society serving business programs accredited by AACSB International - The Association to Advance Collegiate Schools of Business.
 Membership is by induction for business students with a cumulative GPA in the top 10% of juniors, 10% of seniors, or 20% of graduate students.
 It is the highest recognition a business student anywhere in the world can receive in a business program accredited by AACSB.

 The PLU Business Network is a professional organization which provides networking and programming events.
 Membership is open to current School of Business students and alumni.
 The organization awards an annual scholarship to a business student who demonstrates leadership abilities and commitment to business ethics and community service.
 For more information email: email@example.com or see website: www.plu.edu/busa/PLU-Business-Network